 Bannister Lake Adds Election Support to Super Ticker Content Management System

+Super Ticker, the leading Broadcast Content Management System for News and Sports, now includes powerful tools for collecting, managing and displaying election results

-CAMBRIDGE, ONTARIO, CANADA—Bannister Lake announced a what it referred to as a “major addition” to the functionality of their Super Ticker Broadcast Content Management System, with the addition of an integrated election data module.
-The new module adds election data gathering and management with eye catching on-screen graphics.
+Bannister Lake today announced a major addition to the functionality of their Super Ticker Broadcast Content Management System, with the addition of an integrated election data module.
+The new module adds powerful election data gathering and management with eye catching on-screen graphics.

-The Super Ticker elections module will replace most standalone election systems and uses a Web client-based system that supports multiple users over any networked connection.
-Super Ticker pricing remains unchanged.
+The Super Ticker elections module is so powerful that it will replace most stand-alone election systems completely and, unlike most of these, it is a modern web client based system that supports multiple users over any networked connection.
+Not only does it offer all these features, but pricing of Super Ticker remains unchanged, offering outstanding value compared to buying a separate system, or an expensive election option for other ticker systems.

+Bannister Lake has a 10 year history of handling election data with additional capabilities added every election cycle and outstanding customer loyalty from users.
+This base of experience has allowed the company to hone both automated data collection from multiple sources, as well as optimizing ease of manual data entry for local races.

 Super Ticker with election support is available to order now, with initial shipments of the election module by Q1 2015.